Bi-directional Digital Twin and Edge Computing in the Metaverse: Digital Components and DT Applications in the Metaverse

 \subsection{Digital Components of the Virtual Worlds}

-As stated earlier, the Metaverse blends the physical world with the virtual world.
+The Metaverse blends the physical world with the virtual world.
 As essential components in the virtual world, DTs are large-scale and highly accurate digital replicas of physical world objects and entities (avatars).
-Fig.~\ref{DTconcept} illustrates the DTs that replicate the characteristics and the behavior of their PTs.
-This includes, for instance, the movements, temperatures, and even functions of the objects and users.
 The real-time data flow from PTs to DTs and the feedback from DTs to PTs tie the physical space with digital space.

-The core thing of the meta universe is not only the DTs, but the digital “natives”.
+The core thing of the meta-universe is not only the DTs, but the digital “natives”.
 Many things native to the digital world have no correspondence with the real world. \textit{Digital Natives} are digital creations generated by content creators and exist solely in the virtual world~\cite{DBLP:journals/corr/abs-2110-05352}.
 They can be supported by interconnected ecosystems, including culture, economics, laws and regulations, and social norms.
 These ecologies facilitate the creation of concrete commodities and intangible contents and are comparable to the current rules and laws in the physical world society.
 Therefore, the DTs together with the digital natives make the Metaverse an independent, self-sustaining, and enduring virtual environment that can interact and coexist with the physical world.

-Fig.~\ref{DTconcept} illustrates the difference between DT, digital natives, digital model, and digital shadow.
-The difference resides in the automation of data flow (manual or automatic) between these digital components and their correspondents in the physical world.
+The difference between DT, digital natives, digital model, and digital shadow resides in the automation of data flow (manual or automatic) between these digital components and their correspondents in the physical world.
 The \textit{Digital Model} is defined as the digital representation of an existing or anticipated physical item with manual data exchange with the physical world.
 As a result, after the digital model has been produced, modifications made to the physical world have no automatic influence on the digital model.
 The \textit{Digital Shadow} refers to an automatic one-way flow from the physical world to the digital representation of an object, while the return data flow is manual.
 Conversely, the data flow, DT-to-PT, is automatic in both directions between the physical world and the digital world~\cite{ladj2021knowledge}.